 Put Former Prosecutors in Your Corner

-Getting arrested for a DUI can ruin someone’s work prospects, render them unable to get an education, and limit a person’s options for months, even years.
-Pleading guilty without consulting an attorney only makes life easier for the prosecutor; for you, it may make life worse.
+Getting arrested for DUI can ruin someone’s work prospects, render them unable to get an education, and limit their options for months, even years.
+Pleading guilty without consulting an attorney only makes life easier for the prosecutor.
+It may make life worse for you.